KiwifruitDev/KCOM/README.md

 - Ensure that the port is forwarded, try UPnP mapping via "File" > "Forward Port via UPnP"
 - Click on the "Start" button to start the server
 - KCOM is now hosting a server!
 You can now provide your *public* IP address to peers

+## Debugging

+- Use Visual Studio 2022 or later to rebuild all projects for KCOM (x64)
+- Place [DiscordRPC.dll](https://github.com/discord/discord-rpc/releases) (x64) in the `libraries/` folder where KCOM was compiled
+- Place [lua54.dll](http://luabinaries.sourceforge.net/download.html) (x64) in the root folder where KCOM was compiled
+- In Visual Studio, set "KiwisCoOpMod" as the startup project and click the start button
+- Visual Studio will automatically launch KCOM

 ## Help & Support